The Douglas Macmillan Award

 A retired banker, Jim also used his influence to secure a charity of the year partnership with ABC Building Society.
 At first this was just in the Springville region, but for the past five years, this has been rolled out to cover 10 branches across the south of England.
 The partnership has raised more than £20,000 for Macmillan, and the figure is rising!

-Thanks to Jim’s tireless hard work and commitment, not to mention the local publicity he secures, Macmillan has become the charity of choice for local people.
+Thanks to the time Jim has dedicated and his tireless commitment, not to mention the local publicity he secures, Macmillan has become the charity of choice for local people.

 Q: Please describe the volunteering activities that the group has been involved with.
 Please indicate the length of time and level of commitment for each.